 What else would normally happen on King’s Day?
 Well, people who are keen for a party will be spoiled with options.
 Turn any corner in any city center (pro tip: follow the music) and you will walk into the celebration of a lifetime.
 Imagine a big crowd of Dutchies, decked out in orange, beers everywhere, and everyone having a ball.

-But unfortunately, the King’s Day ship has sailed this year.
-It is not safe to organize any gatherings due to coronavirus, and that includes having the entire country venture outdoors for a national celebration of togetherness.
-Yet, there are still many things you could do at home to get into the King’s Day mood!
+But unfortunately, the King’s Day ship won’t be sailing this year.
+It’s still not safe to organize any gatherings due to the coronavirus, and that includes having the entire country venture outdoors for a national celebration of togetherness.
+Yet, there are still many things you could do at home to enjoy a memorable King’s Day 2021!

 It is not that hard to crack open a cold Heinkenen, put on some Dutch bangers and party like there’s no tomorrow.
 Of course, doing everything while wearing your best orange attire helps.
 Dutch singers like Marco Borsato, BLØF, and Guus Meeuwis will quickly get your quarantine King’s Day celebrations going.